ConorWilliams/libfork/README.md

-# Forkpool
+# libfork

-This is the forkpool project.
+This is the libfork project.

 # Building and installing